zzonyo/trust-docs-test/source/index.html.md

 ### Q6: Why does signature verification return failure (403: Verification failure) ?

 The signature process of future is similar to huobi swap .
 In addition to the following precautions,please refer to the swap or future demo to verify whether the signature is successful.
 Please check your own signature code after demo verification is successful.
-The swap code demo is <a href=https://huobiapi.github.io/docs/coin_margined_swap/v1/cn/#2cff7db524>here</a>.
-The future code demo is <a href=https://huobiapi.github.io/docs/dm/v1/cn/#2cff7db524>here</a>.
+The swap code demo is <a href=https://docs.huobigroup.com/docs/coin_margined_swap/v1/en/#code-demo>here</a>.
+The future code demo is <a href=https://docs.huobigroup.com/docs/dm/v1/en/#code-demo>here</a>.The option code demo is <a href=https://docs.huobigroup.com/docs/option/v1/en/#code-demo>here</a>.

 1. Check if the API key is valid and copied correctly.
 2. Check if the IP is in whitelist